What is MND SMART?

 Amantadine Hydrochloride

 Amantadine Hydrochloride is a drug which is already use in the management of Parkinson’s disease, treatment of fatigue in MS and as an antiviral medicine in the treatment of Type A influenza.
 It has a number of mechanisms of actions including boosting dopamine activity and reducing glutamate.
 In MND, it is thought that over activity of glutamate can be toxic and cause cells to die.
-Dopamine is an important neurotransmitter involved in motor control and neuron signalling.
+Dopamine is an important neurotransmitter involved in motor control and neuron signaling.

 Trial Information